openbmc/sdbusplus/docs/interface.md

 ### Special type values

-For 'double' types it is possible to express one of the special values:
+For floating-point types it is possible to express one of the special values:
     * 'NaN' (case-insensitive)
         - A quiet-type not-a-number value.
     * 'Infinity' (case-insensitive)